expo/fyi/expo-extension-migration.md

-# Migration off the expo file extension
+# Migration off the ".expo" file extension

-> TL;DR: Starting in Expo SDK 40, the `.expo.js` extension is deprecated in favor of optional imports.
+> Note: this document is intended for outdated versions of Expo tools, and it refers to the classic build service and the global Expo CLI.
+These tools have both been replaced, by EAS Build and Expo CLI respectively.
+If you are reading this document and this note, there is a good chance that the contents here do not apply to you.

+Starting in Expo SDK 40, the `.expo.js` extension is deprecated in favor of optional imports.
 Files with the `.expo.*` extension will no longer be used in SDK 41+, the `EXPO_TARGET` environment variable, and the `--target` flag on `expo publish`, and `expo export` are all deprecated.

 ## Background